blinksh/blink/README.md

 * tar
 * Using external projects: [Python](https://github.com/holzschu/python_ios), [Lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex)

 * You can call commands individually, or use small scripts using python or lua.
-There is redirection (">", "<"...), but no pipe.
+There is redirection (">", "<", "&>" ...), but no pipe.

-All these commands come from the [ios_system](https://github.com/holzschu/ios_system) framework.
-Its project is embedded inside the Blink project, so you should just download it, compile it and hit "Build".
+All these commands are inside the `ios_system.framework` (precompiled, for facility).
+If you want to edit the source (to add more commands), see: https://github.com/holzschu/ios_system .

 I suggest installing iVim (https://github.com/terrychou/iVim or https://itunes.apple.com/us/app/ivim/id1266544660?mt=8 ) and use iOS 11 "edit-in-place" to edit files inside Blink sandbox.

 curl opens access to file transfers to and from your iPad (ftp, http, scp, sftp...).
-If you specify `-DBLINKSHELL` in the `CFLAGS` of `ios_system.m`, it uses the key management system of BlinkShell (the keys you created with "config").
+It uses the key management of BLINKSHELL  (the keys you created with "config").
 You can also specify keys with a path:
 ```
 curl scp://host.name.edu/filename -o filename --key $SHARED/id_rsa --pass MyPassword
 ```